PatelAbhay550/examprepwiki/src/content/study/ssc/english/synonyms-mcq.md

 ### Question 6

-**Select the most appropriate synonym of the bracketed word in the following sentence to fill in the blank.**
+**Select the most appropriate synonym of the bracketed word in the following sentence to fill the blank.**

 *Lead paint is an environmental ________ (danger) and can harm children.*